LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - Checkout displays a read-only summary table that mirrors the cart layout with tooltips, countdown timers, and a list of active discount codes below the total.
    - Countdown timers run just like on the cart page.
 If a timer reaches zero the item is removed and totals update automatically.
    - A total is calculated with any discount code applied.
 Payment details are sent to `TTA_AuthorizeNet_API::charge()`.
-   - On success, `TTA_Cart::finalize_purchase()` logs the transaction, clears the cart tables, and triggers the `tta_checkout_complete` action.
+   - On success, `TTA_Cart::finalize_purchase()` logs the transaction, clears the cart tables, removes all discount codes, and triggers the `tta_checkout_complete` action.
 Inventory has already been reserved when items were added.

 4. **Cleanup**
    - `TTA_Cart_Cleanup` schedules an hourly task and also runs on checkout completion to remove expired cart rows.